awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/developing-consumers-with-sdk.md

  If you are using multiple processors to retrieve data from the stream \(say, one processor per shard\), and a shard split or merge occurs, adjust the number of processors up or down to adapt to the change in the number of shards\.

  For more information about resharding, including a discussion of shards states—such as `CLOSED`—see [Resharding a Stream](kinesis-using-sdk-java-resharding.md)\.

+## Interacting with Data Using the AWS Glue Schema Registry<a name="kinesis-using-sdk-java-glue-schema-registry"></a>

+You can integrate your Kinesis data streams with the AWS Glue schema registry\.
+The AWS Glue schema registry allows you to centrally discover, control, and evolve schemas, while ensuring data produced is continuously validated by a registered schema\.
+A schema defines the structure and format of a data record\.
+A schema is a versioned specification for reliable data publication, consumption, or storage\.
+The AWS Glue Schema Registry enables you to improve end\-to\-end data quality and data governance within your streaming applications\.
+For more information, see [AWS Glue Schema Registry](https://docs.aws.amazon.com/glue/latest/dg/schema-registry.html)\.
+One of the ways to set up this integration is through the `GetRecords` Kinesis Data Streams API available in the AWS Java SDK\.

+For detailed instructions on how to set up integration of Kinesis Data Streams with Schema Registry using the `GetRecords` Kinesis Data Streams APIs, see the "Interacting with Data Using the Kinesis Data Streams APIs" section in [Use Case: Integrating Amazon Kinesis Data Streams with the AWS Glue Schema Registry](https://docs.aws.amazon.com/glue/latest/dg/schema-registry-integrations.html#schema-registry-integrations-kds)\.